IRAQ WEAPONS EXPERT JOHN KELLY FOUND DEAD AFTER ‘SEXED UP’ DOSSIER LEAK.

-On this day in 2003, Dr. David Kelly, a 59 year old chemical weapons expert and former UN weapons inspector, was found dead in the woods, just one mile from his Oxfordshire home.
-Two days earlier he had been aggressively questioned by the Foreign Affairs Select Committee about the “sexed-up dossier” which had given Tony Blair’s government the pretext it needed to attack Iraq.
-He was forced to admit that he had talked off the record to Andrew Gilligan, the BBC correspondent who broke the news.
+Today in 2003, Dr. David Kelly, a 59 year old chemical weapons expert and former UN weapons inspector, was found dead in the woods, just one mile from his Oxfordshire home.
+Two days earlier, he had been aggressively questioned by the Foreign Affairs Select Committee about a ‘sexed-up dossier,’ which had given Tony Blair’s government the pretext it needed to attack Iraq.
+During the questioning, he admitted that he had talked off the record to Andrew Gilligan, the BBC correspondent who broke the news.

-An official inquiry was ordered by Tony Blair within minutes of the news of Dr. Kelly’s death and chaired by Lord Hutton.
-This meant that under Section 17A of the 1988 Coroner’s Act, there could not be a full Coroner’s inquiry.
-As a consequence witnesses were not compelled to attend and there was no jury and unlike with a Coroner’s inquiry, Lord Hutton did not have to be satisfied “beyond reasonable doubt” that the former weapons inspector had killed himself.
+An official inquiry was immediately ordered by Blair, with Lord Hutton appointed as its chairman.
+This meant that, under Section 17A of the 1988 Coroner’s Act, there could not be a full Coroner’s inquiry.
+As a consequence, witnesses were not compelled to attend and there was no jury and, unlike with a Coroner’s inquiry, Lord Hutton did not have to be satisfied ‘beyond reasonable doubt’ that the former weapons inspector had killed himself.

 One key fact not even discussed at the inquiry, although it was known at the time, was that although Dr. Kelly had no gloves with him when his body was found, the police could find no finger prints on the knife he had allegedly used to slash his own wrists.
 Nor were there any finger prints at all on any of the items found on his body, including a mobile phone, a watch, a pair of glasses and the empty packets of medication.